waqar-ahmed51/Grocery-List-App-Redux/README.md

 ![Grocery-List-App-Final-Demo (1)](https://user-images.githubusercontent.com/54082156/179784334-7d2766e3-ebd3-4423-b2d4-960a690a7399.gif)

-In this tutorial, I learned the following concepts and used them in this app.
+I learned the following concepts and used them in this app.

   - What is Redux?
   - Use of Redux.